A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Introduction

-In this work, we propose a data-driven approach relying on a convolutional neural network (NN) for the inpainting task in BUQO.
-This allows for a simplified formulation of the original minimization problem proposed in \cite{RPW19}, to perform the hypothesis test.
-In this formulation, the inpainting NN explicitly appears in a squared $\ell_2$ function, that will be handled exclusively through its gradient in a PnP algorithm based on a primal-dual forward-backward algorithm \cite{Condat13, Vu13, Komodakis2014}.
-Although the proposed method aims to use the NN not as a denoiser, as done in standard PnP, the notion of ``plugging in'' the inpainting NN is very similar.
+In this work, we propose a data-driven approach that employs a convolutional neural network (CNN) for the inpainting step within the BUQO framework.
+This allows for a more versatile formulation of the original minimization problem proposed in \cite{RPW19}, to perform the hypothesis test.
+In this formulation, the inpainting CNN explicitly appears in a squared $\ell_2$ function, that will be handled exclusively through its gradient in a PnP algorithm based on a primal-dual forward-backward algorithm \cite{Condat13, Vu13, Komodakis2014}.
+While our method employs the network for inpainting rather than denoising, as done in standard PnP schemes, the idea of ``plugging in'' the inpainting CNN remains very similar.
 Indeed, the objective is to replace a task that could be done by standard optimization tools, such as a gradient or proximity operator, by a NN specifically trained for the task.
-We highlight the performances of the proposed approach, dubbed PnP-BUQO, to perform UQ on a simulated MR imaging problem.
-In particular, we show that the proposed PnP-BUQO enables more realistic visual results compared to the original BUQO inpainting version.
+We highlight the performances of the proposed PnP-BUQO approach, to perform hypothesis testing on both simulated MR and CT imaging problems.
+In particular, we show that the proposed PnP-BUQO enables more realistic visual results compared to the original BUQO inpainting method.

 The remainder of the article is organized as follows.
-Section~\ref{section:Bayes} covers the relevant background material in Bayesian statistics.
-We formulate hypothesis tests corresponding to BUQO and PnP-BUQO in Section~\ref{section:problem}, and introduce proximal splitting algorithms to evaluate them.
-Section~\ref{sect:algos} discusses algorithms to evaluate the proposed hypothesis tests.
-In Section~\ref{section:simulations} we detail simulations which demonstrate the PnP-BUQO method, using a NN, detailed in Section~\ref{Sec:inp-cnn}, and we conclude in Section~\ref{section:discussion} with a high-level evaluation of our method and proposals for further research.
+Section~\ref{section:Bayes} recalls the necessary background in Bayesian inference and the classical BUQO hypothesis testing framework.
+In Section~\ref{section:problem} we introduce the fixed-point inpainting operator strategy and formulate our proposed plug-and-play BUQO approach.
+Section~\ref{section:simulations} details the numerical simulation setup.
+In Section~\ref{section:simulation-results}, we present a comprehensive collection of numerical results and comparative analysis.
+Finally, we conclude in Section~\ref{section:discussion}, discuss potential extensions and outline avenues for future work.